andino9092/MachineTranslations/README.md

 HOW TO USE:

 1. Run main.py
-2. Select the folder where the images from the manga are
+2. Select the folder where the images from the manga are in
-3. Wait and read!
+4. Wait and read!

 Created by Andy Li.